Published on November 2nd, 2017 | by Chuck134

 - 3% back on airfare, hotels, travel agencies, and vacation home rentals including AirBnB

 - 2% back on online purchases which includes online shopping, Uber, and streaming services.
 This includes retailers such as Amazon, Walmart, Best Buy, and Macy’s, as well as Netflix, Pandora, HBO Now, Apple Music, iTunes, and Google Play.
 And also certain online services like Instacart, Shyp, Angie’s List, Handy, Thumbtack, FlyCleaners, and TaskRabbit.
-Does NOT include: online purchases paid with third party payment methods including PayPal, Venmo, Apple Pay, Samsung Pay and Android Pay.
-Also does not include online purchases from merchant category codes that include Utilities, Contracted Services, Government Services, or Professional Services.
+Starting December 5, 2017, it also includes: online purchases paid with third party payment methods including PayPal, Venmo, Apple Pay, Samsung Pay and Android Pay.
+Does not include: online purchases from merchant category codes that include Utilities, Contracted Services, Government Services, or Professional Services.

 - 1% on everything else